-EEE 4828 Measurement and Instrumentation Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+EEE 4828 Measurement and Instrumentation Sessional

 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4827.
 In the second part, students will design simple systems using the principles learned in EEE 4827.